CowboyLva/ebiomes/README.txt

 ################ebiomes##################
 #########################################

-Version 1.4.0 - By CowboyLv
+Version 1.4.1 - By CowboyLv

 ## Changes

+1.4.1

+Implemented a light mapgen(decorations) toggle to reduce mapgen lag on the denser biomes

 1.4.0